Amber Brown (book series): Release

 Audiobook releases of installments in the series are available, published by Live Oak Media and read by Dana Lubotsky.
 The recording of the A is for Amber series feature original music and sound effects.

 The series was originally inspired by Danziger's real-life niece, Carrie Danziger, shortly after both of her best friends moved away in the same summer.
 While Amber was a creative conglomeration of Paula Danziger's design, aspects of Carrie's life were used throughout the series.
-The second title, You Can't Eat Your Chicken Pox Amber Brown, was inspired by the Danziger girls going to England together and Carrie getting chicken pox.
+The second title, You Can't Eat Your Chicken Pox, Amber Brown, was inspired by the Danziger girls going to England together and Carrie getting chicken pox.
 Ross also used Carrie as the model for the original illustration of Amber.

 The series originally ended in 2004 with the death of the author Paula Danziger.
 In 2012, a new title in the series, Amber Brown is Tickled Pink, was announced.
 Written by popular children's authors Bruce Coville and Elizabeth Levy, whom Danziger described as her closest friends, the new title was released on September 13, 2012.
 Tony Ross returned as the illustrator for this installment.
 Two additional titles were released in 2013 and 2014.
 The second new title, Amber Brown is On the Move, was released on September 12, 2013, and a final title, Amber Brown Horses Around, was released in 2014.
 Anthony Lewis replaced Ross as the illustrator of the final two books.
 The idea to revive the series originated with Danziger's agent, Amy Berkower.

-Amber Brown Is Not a Crayon: The Graphic Novel, adapted and illustrated by Victoria Ying, was published on May 21, 2024.
+Amber Brown Is Not a Crayon: The Graphic Novel was published on May 21, 2024, and It's SNOT Funny, Amber Brown: The Graphic Novel, an adaptation of You Can't Eat Your Chicken Pox, Amber Brown, is set to be published on January 26, 2027.
+Both books are adapted and illustrated by Victoria Ying.